What is inter-directory provisioning?

 Azure AD Connect - the Microsoft tool designed to meet and accomplish your hybrid identity, including inter-directory provisioning from Active Directory to Azure AD.

-Azure AD Connect Cloud Provisioning -a new Microsoft agent designed to meet and accomplish your hybrid identity goals.
+Azure AD Connect cloud sync -a new Microsoft agent designed to meet and accomplish your hybrid identity goals.
 It is provides a light-weight inter -directory provisioning experience between Active Directory and Azure AD.

 Microsoft Identity Manager - Microsoft's on-premises identity and access management solution that helps you manage the users, credentials, policies, and access within your organization.
 Additionally, MIM provides advanced inter-directory provisioning to achieve hybrid identity environments for Active Directory, Azure AD, and other directories.